 As subordinates, Defenders exemplify the strength of humble dedication.
 Relied on and respected for their patience and commitment, Defender personalities really only seek one reward for their work: the satisfaction of knowing that whoever they helped feels heartfelt thanks.
 On the other hand, this humbleness can hold them back – Defenders are quite unwilling to advertise their achievements, often for fear of creating unnecessary friction, which makes it too easy for them to be overlooked when opportunities come along.

 Defenders are people of incredible loyalty, often trying to follow favored managers to new positions and locations.
 This contrasts with their usual feelings on change which, if it compromises their principles (as cutbacks to customer care might), is met with stress and unhappiness.
 Though perfectly capable of accepting change, Defenders must feel that it’s for the right reasons.
 If a policy change results in disappointed customers, Defenders take it very personally.

 Among their colleagues, people with this personality type seek a frictionless environment, a spirit of friends helping friends to get the job done.
-Close-knit and supportive teams are what ISFJs enjoy most, allowing them to express their altruistic spirit among people who rely on their dedication and warmth.
-ISFJs are natural networkers, but they use this skill to keep things running smoothly, not as a tool for professional advancement.
+Close-knit and supportive teams are what Defenders enjoy most, allowing them to express their altruistic spirit among people who rely on their dedication and warmth.
+Defenders are natural networkers, but they use this skill to keep things running smoothly, not as a tool for professional advancement.

 This helps them to create personal relationships with their subordinates, to be friends in the workplace who simply have different sets of responsibilities.
 While they may be slow to accept some changes, they are great at helping their teams put them into practice once they’ve been agreed on.
-ISFJs may be too sensitive to be fully executive material, but they make exemplary floor and office managers who know what it takes to satisfy their customers.
+Defenders may be too sensitive to be fully executive material, but they make exemplary floor and office managers who know what it takes to satisfy their customers.